apache/nuttx/net/sixlowpan/README.txt

    fe80 0000 0000 0000  0000 00ff fe00 MMMM 2-byte short address IEEE 48-bit MAC
    fe80 0000 0000 0000  NNNN NNNN NNNN NNNN 8-byte extended address IEEE EUI-64

-4. To be compressable, port numbers must be in the range 0xf0b0-0xf0bf, hexadecimal.
+4. To be compressible, port numbers must be in the range 0xf0b0-0xf0bf, hexadecimal.
 That is 61616-61631 decimal.

 5. IOBs: Must be big enough to hold one IEEE802.15.4 frame (typically 127).